-We founded HALO eclipse spectacles in order to raise awareness about the upcoming North American total solar eclipse and to provide sustainable options for safe eclipse viewing.
-As avid adventurers, we have been eagerly awaiting the eclipse for years and felt that a proper celebration of this astronomical rarity should be accompanied by beautiful and Earth-friendly eyewear.
+We founded HALO eclipse spectacles in order to raise awareness about the 2017 North American total solar eclipse and to provide sustainable options for safe eclipse viewing.
+As avid adventurers, we had been eagerly awaiting the eclipse for years and felt that a proper celebration of this astronomical rarity should be accompanied by beautiful and Earth-friendly eyewear.

 HALO spectacles are crafted from durable and renewable bamboo and hardwoods, and our eclipse certified lenses are tested and certified by an independent professional testing facility and meet the requirements of ISO 12312-2:2015 for safe solar viewing during the eclipse.

-When you make a purchase of HALO spectacles, you are supporting a conscious approach of sustainability and integrity in our business practices.
-As part of our package, we offer an option to return your eclipse glasses to us so that we can replace them with UV 400 (100% UVA/UVB) sunglasses for everyday use.
-We’ll donate the used glasses so that your eclipse spectacles can enjoy a new life helping others to see and keep out of the landfills.
+When you make a purchase of HALO spectacles, you are supporting a conscientious approach to sustainability and integrity in our business practices.
+As part of our commitment, we use a portion of our proceeds to donate new glasses to classrooms in South America and support school eclipse viewing trips.
 We’ll also provide packaging to ship your glasses directly to organizations that collect eyewear.

 A PERSONAL NOTE ON SAFETY

-When I was initially researching lens manufacturers for HALO, the first supplier I found provided certification from an unaffiliated company in Canada.
+When I was initially researching lens manufacturers for HALO for the 2017 eclipse, the first supplier I found provided certification from an unaffiliated company in Canada.
 When I pressed for more details and didn't get satisfactory answers, I passed on them and found a different company to make my lenses.
-As it turned out, Amazon ended up pulling all of the first company's affiliated eclipse products offline.
-My agent explained that some Chinese manufacturers consider it an SEO strategy to claim they meet certifications, which is terrifying but the reality of the situation.
-(Amazon is sending emails to people that have purchased from some of these sources and is refunding the purchases, so check your email if this applies to you.)
+As it turned out, Amazon ended up pulling all of the initial company's affiliated eclipse products offline.
+My shipping agent explained that certain China-based manufacturers consider it an SEO strategy to claim they meet certifications, which is terrifying but the reality of the situation.
+(Amazon eventually sent emails to people that purchased from some of these sources and refunded these purchases.)

 Happy and safe eclipsing,